TomGower/rummy-scoresheet/README.md

 all data lives only in the single-page app and is not stored locally, so don't refresh unless you want to lose your data.

-As of March 2, 2021, this has been updated from Parcel 1 to Parcel 2.
-Hopefully, this doesn't create any issues.
+As of March 3, 2021, this has been updated from Parcel 1 to Parcel 2.
+Hopefully, this doesn't cause any issues.
+As Parcel 2 is an evolving product, run `npm update` after `npm install` if you have any problems.